CICE-Consortium/CICE/CONTRIBUTING.md

 You might be asked to polish your PR, add tests or add documentation before it is integrated in the `master` branch.
 Please respond to the given feedback and ask any question you might have.
 Once the reviewers are satisfied with the pull request, it will be [squashed-merged][squash] into the `master` branch.
-Any forward development at this point should happen in a new branch.
+Any forward development at this point should happen in a new branch created from from the updated `master`.

 [squash]: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits